-Weight #N/A

-- (4) A written notification must include the following information to the department: - (a) Time period of the absence - (b) Emergency contact information for the absent early learning provider(s);(c) A written plan, which must be provided to the department, for program staff to follow that includes: - (i) A staffing plan that meets child-to staff ratios; - (ii) Identification of a Lead Teacher to be present and in charge; - (iii) Early learning program staff roles and responsibilities; - (iv) How individual children's specialized needs will be met; - (v) Responsibility for meeting licensing requirements; and

-(vi) How parents will be informed of the absence and the plan to meet their child's needs.
-Weight #N/A
+Weight #N/A4 - 9 - (4) A written notification must include the following information to the department: - (a) Time period of the absence, including expected outside work schedule if performing outside work; - (b) Emergency contact information for the absent early learning provider(s); - (c) A written plan, which must be approved by the department, for program staff to follow that includes: - (i) A staffing plan that meets child-to staff ratios; - (ii) Identification of a Lead Teacher to be present and in charge; - (iii) Early learning program staff roles and responsibilities; - (iv) How individual children's specialized needs will be met; - (v) Responsibility for meeting licensing requirements; and - (vi) How parents will be informed of the absence and the plan to meet their child's needs.

-(5) If a Facility Licensing Compliance Agreement (FLCA) is developed as a result of early learning program staff failing to follow licensing regulations during an absence described in this section, an early learning program must:

-(a) Retrain early learning program staff on the Foundational Quality

-- Standards documented on the FLCA; and - (b) Document that the retraining occurred.
+- (5) If a Facility Licensing Compliance Agreement (FLCA) is developed as a result of early learning program staff failing to follow licensing regulations during an absence described in this section, an early learning program must: - (a) Retrain early learning program staff on the Foundational Quality Standards documented on the FLCA; and - (b) Document that the retraining occurred.
 Weight NA

-Inactive status - voluntary and temporary closure.
+170-300-0016 - Subgroup Negotiated/In queue for Consensus Inactive status - voluntary and temporary closure[ct3][HW4].

-(1) If a center or family home licensee plans to temporarily close their early learning program for more than 30 calendar days, and this closure is a departure from the program's regular schedule, an early learning provider must submit a notification to go on inactive status to the department at least two business days prior to the planned closure.
-Notifications for inactive status must include:

-- (a) The date the early learning program will cease operating; - (b) A reason why the licensee is notifying an inactive status; and - (c) A projected date the early learning program will reopen.
-Weight #1

-(2) The requirements of this section do not apply to licensed early learning programs that have temporary closures beyond 30 calendar days as part of their regular schedule, such as programs based on the school year or seasonal occupation.
-Weight NA

-(3) A licensee may not request inactive status during their first initial licensing period (six months) unless for an emergency approved by DEL.
-Weight #N/A

-(4) An early learning provider must inform parents the licensee plans to temporarily close their program.
-Weight #1

-(5) An early learning provider is responsible for notifying the department of changes to program status including voluntary closures, new household members or staff, or other program changes.
+- (1) If a center or family home licensee plans to temporarily close their early learning program for more than 14-30 calendar days, and this closure is a departure from the program's regular schedule, an early learning provider must submit a request notification to go on inactive status to the department at least two business days prior to the planned closure.
+Requests Notifications for inactive status must include: - (a) The date the early learning program will cease operating; - (b) A reason why the licensee is requesting notifying an inactive status; and - (c) A projected date the early learning program will reopen.
+Weight #1 - (2) The requirements of this section do not apply to licensed early learning programs that have temporary closures beyond 3014 calendar days as part of their regular schedule, such as programs based on the school year or seasonal occupation.
+Weight NA - (3) A licensee may not request inactive status during their first initial licensing period (six months).
+Weight #1N/A - (4) An early learning provider must inform parents the licensee plans to temporarily close their program.
+Weight #1 - (5) The department may complete a site inspection of an early learning program during the inactive period to observe health and safety standards and to ensure no children are in care or receiving services.
+Weight NA - (65) An early learning provider is responsible for notifying the department of changes to program status including voluntary closures, new household members or staff, or other program changes.
 Program status updates must also be completed in the department's electronic system.
-Weight #1

-(6) Background check rules in chapter 170-06 WAC, including allegations of child abuse or neglect, will remain in effect during inactive status.
-Weight NA

-(7) After receiving a notification of more than 30 days of closure or inactive request form, the department will:

-- (a) Place the license on inactive status; - (b) Close the SSPS provider number; - (c) Inform the licensee that the license is inactive; and - (d) Notify the following programs of the voluntary inactive status: - (i) Working Connections Child Care subsidy program; - (ii) USDA Child and Adult Care Food Program (CACFP); and

-(iii) Early Achievers, ECEAP, Head Start, and Child Care Aware of Washington.
-Weight NA

-(8) A licensee is still responsible for maintaining annual compliance requirements during inactive status pursuant to RCW 43.215.260.
+Weight #1 - (76) Background check rules in chapter 170-06 WAC, including allegations of child abuse or neglect, will remain in effect during inactive status.
+Weight NA - (78) After receiving a notinotification of more than 30 days ce of closure or inactive request form, the department will: - (a) Place the license on inactive status; - (b) Close the SSPS provider number; - (c) Inform the licensee that the license is inactive; and - (d) Notify the following programs of the voluntary inactive status: - (i) Working Connections Child Care subsidy program; - (ii) USDA Child and Adult Care Food Program (CACFP); and - (iii) Early Achievers, ECEAP, Head Start Grantee, and Child Care Aware of Washington.
+Weight NA - (98) A licensee is still responsible for maintaining annual compliance requirements during inactive status pursuant to [cite reference].
 Weight #1